 So what does Drake’s work say about the state of modern capitalism?
 In an interview with Jian Ghomeshi for CBC, Drake revealed two key features of music: he solely composes in minor, and he composes his music for the exclusive purpose of nighttime driving.
 Due to the traditional associations of minor keys with sadness, one could almost immediately read an underlying sense of tragedy in Drake’s work.
 In “Plastic Bag,” off his mixtape with Future entitled What a Time to Be Alive, Drake tells a stripper at a club to “Get a plastic bag/Go ahead and pick up all the cash/Go ahead and pick up all the cash/You danced all night, you deserve it.”
 There is an unmistakable sadness in his voice as he tells this woman to perpetuate the system, which has so unfairly treated her, which has put her in this position.
 As for the nighttime driving, is Drake stating that capitalism is merely driving itself into the dark unknown, that behind the glory and outward splendor there is a lack of direction?

 Even though these are largely speculative and very likely overly-romanticized conceptions of Drake and his body of work, let us no longer dismiss his music as merely a celebration of hedonism and self-glorification.
 Sure, replicate the “Hotline Bling” dance moves (keeping in mind all the time how problematic it is, as described in the BuzzFeed article “This Woman Just Wrote the Feminist Version of “Hotline Bling””).
 Sure, caption your Instagram posts with his impressive array of quotes.
+Who knows, it may even help you to get more followers due to the already big presence that Drake has on social media platforms.
+If this doesn’t work, maybe you should try to get free instagram followers so that you can get in contact with other Drake fans who will appreciate these types of posts.
 But consider the possibility that Drake’s work could reflect seriously upon the ways in which we live today.
 Consider the possibility that he could truly be a phenomenon of our generation that we cannot so easily dismiss.

 List of links to referenced sources: